Climate-Action-Agency/esrs-xbrl-parser/README.md

   - **`<link:presentationArc />`**: Defines the hierarchical relationship between concepts, helping to structure them for presentation.
   - **`<link:presentationLink />`**: A linkbase that organizes the presentation of concepts in a hierarchy, useful for displaying data.
   - **`<link:roleRef />`**: References a role, which groups related arcs and resources, defining the context in which they should be interpreted.
+- Labels:
+  - **`<label:label />`**: Represents a human-readable label for an XBRL concept, used to display a descriptive name for reporting elements.
+- Values & concepts:
+  - **`<cf:concept>`**: This tag refers to a **concept** in XBRL, which is essentially a **data point** or **fact** that is reported.
+Concepts represent the actual items being reported in a financial statement, such as revenue, net income, or assets.
+  - **`<cf:conceptName>`**: This specifies the **name of the concept** (the data point or fact) within the XBRL taxonomy.
+It identifies the concept uniquely in the taxonomy so that systems know exactly what data is being reported.
+  - **`<cf:qname>`** refers to a **qualified name** of a concept or element within the taxonomy, ensuring that the name is unique across different namespaces.
+- Validation rules:
+  - **`<msg:message>`** element holds this message, which is often returned to the user to inform them of the validation result.
+  - **`<va:valueAssertion>`** defines a specific validation rule to ensure that a reported value is correct, based on the context or relationships defined in the taxonomy.
+  - **`<validation:assertionSet>`**: This element defines a **set of assertions**, or validation rules, that must be applied together.
+These sets group related assertions and ensure that certain conditions or relationships between facts are checked when processing an XBRL document.
+  - **`<variable:factVariable>`** defines a variable that can be referenced in formulas or validation rules.
+It essentially represents the reported data that is being used in the validation process.
+  - **`<variable:variableArc>`** specifies how variables relate to each other in a formula or validation rule.
+  - **`<variable:variableFilterArc>`**: This tag defines a **filtering relationship** between variables in XBRL.
+It is used to connect variables with **filters** that restrict which facts or data points can be used in calculations or validation.
+Filters can narrow down data based on criteria like time period, dimensions, or other attributes.
 - References:
   - **`<ref:Clause>`**: Refers to a specific clause in a legal or regulatory document.
   - **`<ref:Name>`**: Specifies the name of the referenced document or regulation.